rtravitz/portfolio/m2_portfolio.markdown

 Assessed by: Casey

+**Evaluation Notes:**
+My main area for continued improvement after this eval is to keep looking for ways to move logic down the stack.
+Even if a chained method call seems simple, it can probably be combined into a single, tested model method.

+**Scores**

 *Conceptual Understanding |*
  **4**: Developer is able to describe concepts with a high degree*o**f specificity and accuracy without assistance